Natural 2HDMs without FCNCs: CONCLUSIONS

+Motivated by the mass hierarchy between the top quark and the other fermions, or between the third generation and the first two generation fermions, respectively, we investigated two new, interesting types of 2HDMs (called A and B) with a softly-broken $\mathbb{Z}_2$ symmetry.
+Phenomenologically speaking, the new types are closely related to the well-known types of 2HDMs (I and II).
+This is a direct consequence of the great similarity between the models when only the heaviest fermions are considered.
+In return, that allowed us to comprehensively investigate their phenomenological viability and to make use of derived constraints to restrict the parameter space.
+Nevertheless, the proposed types feature deviations from the conventional ones in channels of potential reach of the HL-LHC enabling a distinction between them.

+We studied the implications of assuming a flavor conserving ansatz, namely general flavor or singular alignment~\cite{Penuelas:2017ikk,Rodejohann:2019izm}.
+By the virtue of it FCNCs are forbidden at tree-level.
+This allowed us to discuss new multi-scalar scenarios which address simultaneously the fermion mass hierarchy and the smallness of flavor violating processes mediated by neutral bosons.
+The former aspect became possible through two VEV scales, $v_2^2 \gg v_1^2$.
+Within the new types two naturalness criteria (Dirac and 't Hooft) might be realized in the scalar and/or Yukawa sector.
+In that sense we obtain more natural models.

+Most of the low-energy and collider constraints derived for models of Type-I and II also apply to our two models.
+As aforementioned, this is mainly a consequence of the strong similarity between our two types to the conventional ones.
+Therefore, we adopt constraints derived for them.
+In particular, strong constraints originate from $b \to s$ flavor violating transitions which require the charged scalar mass to be above $600$\,GeV.
+Given the phenomenological relevance of the AL we allowed at most small deviations from it.
-Given the phenomenological relevance of the alignment limit ($c_{\beta-\alpha}=0$), we have considered it in our analysis, allowing at most small deviations from it.
-We have thus studied two different SM Higgs decays with $c_{\beta - \alpha} = 0.1 $: i) $h\to \mu^+ \mu^-$ and ii) $h \to J/\psi + \gamma$.
-From the former decay, it is possible to exclude large values of $\tan \beta$ for model B while for model A most of the range remains consistent with data.
-On the other hand, for the latter decay, we have found that our two types give the strongest enhancement above the SM value when compared to the conventional NFC scenarios.

-Additionally, as the most direct signature of any 2HDM, is the detection of the full scalar spectrum, we have also considered viable decay modes of the heavy CP-even neutral scalar.
-In particular, heavy resonances decaying into muon pairs.
+However, specific signatures can be identified and used to distinguish our models from the conventional ones, namely i) $h\to \mu^+ \mu^-$, ii) $H\to \mu^+ \mu^-$, and iii) $h \to J/\psi + \gamma$.
+With the former decay it is possible to exclude large values of $t_\beta$ for Type-B, while for Type-A most of the range remains consistent with current data.
+On the other hand, for the latter decay we found that our two types give the strongest enhancement above the SM value compared to the conventional NFC scenarios.
+Additionally, since the most direct signature of any 2HDM is the detection of the full scalar spectrum, we considered viable decay channels of the heavy CP-even neutral scalar.
+In particular, the decay into muon pairs can exclude large values of $t_\beta$ for Type-A even in the AL.

-Overall, the two new proposed types offer new exciting possibilities of minimal scalar extensions taking into account the phenomenological observation of either a very heavy top quark or a very heavy third fermion family when compared to the rest of fermion particles.
-Introducing by this, a plausible explanation to a still not yet understood aspect of the SM consistent with the observed smallness of FCNCs.
+Overall, the architecture of the two newly proposed types offers new exciting possibilities to construct multi-Higgs models taking the observed hierarchies in the fermion mass spectrum into account and at the same time avoiding dangerous FCNCs in a natural manner.
+This is certainly an ambitious goal.
+Many issues should still be addressed to fully understand the pros and cons compared to the well studied conventional types.